sparsh-ai/recohut/docs/01-foundations/language/pyspark/lab-understand-spark-query-execution/README.md

-# Understanding Spark Query Execution
+# Lab: Understanding Spark Query Execution

 To write efficient Spark applications, we need to have some understanding of how Spark executes queries.
 Having a good understanding of how Spark executes a given query helps big data developers/engineers work efficiently with large volumes of data.